dhoelle/redactr/README.md

 ### Build from source

-Requires Go 1.11+
+_Requires Go >1.11_
 ```sh
 go get github.com/dhoelle/redactr/cmd/redactr
 ```

 ## Example (CLI)

+_Note: the following examples use JSON, but `redactr` is (mostly) content agnostic_

-Set some environment variables:
+Set some environment variables, which `redactr` will use to encode and decode secrets:

 ```
 export AES_KEY="xuY6/V0ZE29RtPD3TNWga/EkdU3XYsPtBIk8U4nzZyc="
 export VAULT_ADDR=http://localhost:8200
 export VAULT_TOKEN=my_token
 ```

-Redact some secrets:
+### Redaction

+Redact some secrets, so you can share the payload with unprivileged parties:

 ```sh
 redactr redact <<EOF